danhetrick/ircpatch/README.md

     <patchbot> Welcome to #patchnet, wraithnix!

-Now, my channel relay network is up and running!
-If any clients join "#patchnet" on Undernet, EFnet, or GameSurge, they'll be able to chat to each other, and send private messages to each other.
+Now, my link is up and running!
+If any clients join "#patchnet" on Undernet, EFnet, or GameSurge, they'll be able to chat to each other, and send private messages to each other, via the link.
 Everything displayed on the console will be written to `/home/dhetrick/ircpatch.txt` (with the exception of the ASCII art and version information in the startup banner).

 ## Contact